-I had the best of intentions to make all my own baby food with one of these, but those litle pouches they suck the puree out of are just so darn convenient when you’re on the go – no packing around and keeping tack of spoons and lids.
+I had the best of intentions to make all my own baby food with one of these, but those litle pouches they suck the puree out of are just so darn convenient when you’re on the go – no packing around and keeping track of spoons and lids.
 Urgh.

-Of course, convenience always comes at a premium, and the pouches are a good 25 cents more (for the same amount of food) as the little jars, and of course home made apple puree is cheaper (and healthier) all together.
+Of course, convenience always comes at a premium, and the pouches are a good 25 cents more (for the same amount of food) as the little jars, and of course home made apple puree is cheaper (and healthier) altogether.
 It wasn’t until recently I started saving my pennies with this reusable squeeze pouch.
 Score!

 UNUSED BREASTMILK BATH (DON’T CRY OVER SPOILED MILK!)

-IF you leave a bottle of pumped milk out too long – don’t be (too) sad!)
+If you leave a bottle of pumped milk out too long – don’t be (too) sad!)

 Breast milk contains a lot of awesome properties, and actually can help ease some minor ailments with your baby.
 Caroline from Swaddles N Bottles tells us that breast milk baths can actually help with cradle cap, minor bug bites, and minor cuts and scrapes.
 You can learn how to give a breastmilk bath here.